 Type of Funeral Arrangements

-- Funeral Baskets - These arrangements vary in size and are made within wicker baskets to make it easy to carry them from the site of the funeral service to the gravesite.
+Funeral Baskets and Pots - These arrangements vary in size and are made within wicker baskets or ceramic pots to make it easy to carry them from the site of the funeral service to the gravesite.
 The flowers within the basket usually reflect the deceased favourite flowers.

 The only time that sending a flower arrangement is inappropriate is if the family of the deceased has requested that flowers not be sent.
 Before ordering and send flowers, check with the funeral home to see if the family has mentioned such a request or check the funeral announcement as the request is usually stated in there.

 Common Flowers for Funerals